karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometers-db.markdown

 2. integration time tuning, and
 3. reference spectra (depends on the spectral method but must always be there).

-To accommodate the flexibility of allowing definition of all of the above, the spectrometers schema is divided into 7 separate table.
-One of the tables, public.spectrometerinfo is a support table.
+To accommodate the flexibility of allowing definition of all of the above, the **spectrometers** schema is divided into 7 separate table.
+One of the tables, _public.spectrometerinfourl_ is a support table.
 The remaining 6 tables include:

-- public.spectrometermodels (definition of all realised spectrometer models),
+- public.spectrometermodel (definition of all realised spectrometer models),
-- public.spectrometers (itemised copies of spectrometer models),
+- public.spectrometer (itemised copies of spectrometer models),
-- public.spectromuzzles (itemised combinations of spectrometers and muzzles),
+- public.spectromuzzle (itemised combinations of spectrometers and muzzles),
 - public.spectromuzzlepower (calibrated voltage power for individual spectrometer+muzzle combinations),
 - public.spectromuzzlereftuning (tuning of integration times across the sensor spectral range for individual spectrometer+muzzle combinations), and
 - public.spectromuzzlerefspectra (reference spectra for individual spectrometer+muzzle combinations).